jundalisay/sp/content/en/research/berkeley/motus/part-01.md

 ---
-title: "Commonplace"
+title: "What is Force?"
 heading: "Part 1"
-weight: 7
+weight: 4
-description: ""
+description: "Solicitation and effort or striving apply only to animate beings"
 image: "/covers/berkeley.jpg"
+author: "George Berkeley"
+icon: "George Berkeley"
 ---